quiquegurdiel/SpinCo/README.md

 ### Required steps:
 1- clone repository to [your folder]

-2- create spinco.env in the repository folder file like:
+2- edit lab.env in the repository folder file like:

     DATAPATH='[the path to COGNITION database in your computer]'

-(spinco.env is a environment file -IT IS NEVER SHARED THROUGH GIT, see .gitignore- it serves to define variables specific of each machine and/or user)

 3- add [your folder]/src to the path environment variable of your system manually (in order to use import of the library)

 ### Demo:

 1- Download publicly available DREAMS database from "Stephanie Devuyst.
 (2005).
 The DREAMS Databases and Assessment Algorithm [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.2650142"
+Zenodo.
+Specifically, download "DatabaseSpindles.rar" from https://doi.org/10.5281/zenodo.2650142".

-2- Extract the .rar content to [your folder]/demo/DREAMS
+2- Extract the .rar content to [your folder]/demo/DREAMS.

-3- Run the notebooks in order
+3- Run the notebooks of SpinCo/demo in order (000_DataSplit, 001_FeatureExtraction, 002_Training, 003_ValidationperModel_Testing_E1_IoU_0.2, 003_ValidationperModel_Testing_E1_IoU_0.3).

+For the sake of completeness, we have also included in SpinCo/demo  pickle files (".pkl") with the feature selection results and XGBoost models configuration, as well as an experiments subfolder with the trained XGBoost models, so the final users can check and replicate the results.

 ### Cite:
 If you use this code kindly cite: